DanielNoord/ProjectInventarisGezantschappen/README.md

 >1) **Check if the numbering of documents in _griglie_ corresponds to scans** _(Currently it does not...)_
 >2) Contact Rome about inconsistent document numbering.
 Interchangeable use of "b", "v", "bis".
 For example differences between ms279 and ms280 (for Daniël: see related commented code in `/python/functions/xlsx_sanitize.py`)
+>3) Related to point 7 of _Individuals database_ list: do we want to link the database to international identification databases? (for example, see <https://en.wikipedia.org/wiki/International\_Standard\_Name\_Identifier>).
+Such databases often do not contain much additional information themselves but help link to other relevant sources, similar to _Biografisch Portaal_